SimonRuttmann/VirtualRealityChess/ReadMe.md

 We had a blast designing, animating, and refining every piece.

-> All 3D models, board elements, and gameplay logic were developed in Unity and Blender.
+> All 3D models, board elements and gameplay logic were developed in Unity and Blender.

 ---

 ## 🧠 Core Concept

 Step into a medieval dungeon and play a mystical game of chess like never before.
-With full VR locomotion and interactable chess pieces, players can:
+With full VR locomotion and interactive chess pieces, players can:

-- **Explore** the board in VR
+- **Explore** the board in VR using teleportation
 - **Select and command** chess pieces with hand tracking or controller
 - **Trigger dynamic animations** during attacks
 - **Play locally** against a friend (no network/AI)